Atos20/OM-comp-challenge-1/README.md

 ### In Closing

 Not having any prior experience creating HTML and CSS files before this project made it challenging to create a webpage with all the characteristics that I implemented.
 I believe that there is so much I still need to work on but I am proud of the result I  obtained today.
 I will work on refactoring.
-The implementations of media queries were important in the making of this project and I am looking forward to keeping increasing my knowledge on this topic.
+The implementations of media queries were important in the making of this project and I am looking forward to keep increasing my knowledge on this topic.